This focaccia recipe is easy to make and easy to adapt. Try adding herbs such as rosemary or thyme, or perhaps some chopped chilli.

 Tip the dough onto an oiled work surface and continue kneading for five more minutes.
 Return the dough to the bowl, cover and leave to rise until doubled in size.

-Line two large baking sheets with greaseproof paper.
+Line two large baking sheets with baking paper.
 Tip the dough out of the bowl and divide into two portions.
 Flatten each portion onto a baking sheet, pushing to the corners, then leave to prove for one hour.

 Preheat the oven to 220C/425F/Gas 7.
 Drizzle the loaves with oil, sprinkle with fine sea salt then bake in the oven for 20 minutes.
 When cooked, drizzle with a little more olive oil and serve hot or warm.